Akobke/usersync/README.md

 - Group Mapping CSV
     This is where you would upload your group mapping CSV.
 These can either be uploaded localy, or uploaded and accessed through NextCloud
 - Input File Source
-    This is where you define the formatting of the CSV file, the options currently supported are
+    This is where you define the formatting of the CSV/xlsx file (based on the source), the options currently supported are
-    - Default (custom to our CIS course)
+    - Default (.csv file - custom to our CIS course)
-    - Canvas
+    - Canvas (.csv file)
-    - PantherSoft
+    - PantherSoft (.xlsx file)
-    - Cap2 Groups (custom to our CIS course)
+    - Cap2 Groups (.xlsx file - custom to our CIS course)
 - CSV Upload
     This is where you upload the CSV containing the user data
 #### Application Usage
 Using the application if both defaults are provided is simple
-    1. Upload the CSV with the Local CSV Upload button (or Nextcloud CSV Upload), and wait for the users to be created (up to 5 minutes for large groups > 700)
+    1. Upload the CSV/XLSX file with the Local File Upload button (or Nextcloud File Upload), and wait for the users to be created (up to 5 minutes for large groups > 700)
 - To use a custom prefix, simply specify the prefix in the ```Group Prefix``` field
 - To use custom mappings, simply local upload, or choose a file from nextcloud, and press the ```Load Mappings``` button
-- If you dont provide any custom mappings, or prefix, the group names are going to be exactly as they are displayed in the original CSV file
+- If you dont provide any custom mappings, the group names are going to be exactly as they are displayed in the original CSV file
 - If you would like to simply update user groups or information, simply upload a new user CSV file
 - If you would like to rename groups, simply reupload a new mappings CSV and press ```Load Mappings```

 ## Limitations
-Unfortunately this application has a few limitations that I would like to adress First and foremost, if you are not Prof. Masoud Sadjadi, this application is likely of no use to you.
+Unfortunately this application has a few limitations that I would like to address First and foremost, if you are not Prof. Masoud Sadjadi, this application is likely of no use to you.

-#### Group prefixes
-- Group Prefixes are required to be 4 characters long, for example FA23 (fall 2023) SM23 (Summer 2023) or SP23 (Spring 2023) You can figure out any other creative use of 4 character long prefixes
 #### Group Renaming
 - Any groups that are created by UserSync can not be renamed if you would like to maintain the ability to remap them at a later date.
 This is due to how NextCloud handles groups and was not really up to us.
 #### Auto Mapping Uploading
 - Auto Mapping uploading unfortunately won't be a feature.
 Due to how WebDav and Nextcloud handle same origin HTTP requests this simply was not feasable to do without a proxy server
 #### Default User Passwords
 - Users created with UserSync will have the default password of ```password``` and are able to keep the default password without changing it.
 This can be a security issue, and it is **STRONGLY** urged to make your users chage their passwords as soon as they log in
+#### File formatting
+- The application assumes that the formatting of each file (Default, Canvas, Panthersoft, or CAP Groups) remains the same over time.
+Any changes to the file type (.csv to .xlsx or .xlsx to .csv), or the file structure could impact the ability of the application to process those files.